+Getting bored with your phone's appearance, but not yet ready to buy a new model?
 Phone charms offer a way to customize your cell phone and distinguish it from identical phone models used by your friends, coworkers or family.
-While many phone pre-smartphone era feature a specific place to dangle a charm or add a carrying strap, many smartphone models require a little extra creativity when it comes to adding your own charms.
+While many phone pre-smartphone era feature a specific place to dangle a charm or add a carrying strap, many smartphone models require a little extra creativity around phone charm attachment.

 Simple Charm Installation

+Phone charm attachment requires a different technique when your phone doesn't have a case, or when you can't attach the charm to the case for any reason.
 Small adhesive or suction-based hangers allow you to install charms on a phone with no case.
 An adhesive button or pad with a small protruding loop provides a place to loop the charm's cord through.
 This add-on loop may be secured anywhere on the phone or case.
-You might consider placing it along the phone's top edge, where it won't obstruct the phone's operation.
-If placed on the phone's back, this loop may cause the phone to wobble when set down.

 A plastic plug that fits inside the headphone jack offers yet another way to secure a phone charm to a phone model that has no charm holder.
+If you're looking for a really easy phone charm attachment method, this is it – as long as you're willing to remove the charm plug whenever you want to use the headphone jack.
 These plugs already have a cord loop attached, along with a clasp to make it easy to attach any type of charm.
 Hang the charm in the clasp, and then press the plug end into the headphone jack.
-Using the headphone jack for audio purposes requires removing the charm plug.